harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-process-kill.md

 ## Introduction
 - VMware Process Kill fault kills the target processes running as part of a Linux OS based VMware VM to determine the application/process resilience.
-- It helps to check the performance of the application/process running on the VMWare VMs.
+- It helps to check the performance of the application/process running on the VMware VMs.

 :::tip Fault execution flow chart
 ![VMware Process kill](./static/images/vmware-process-kill.png)